 After wearing the shoes around the house, something seemed a bit off.
 My heel was slipping — even though I knew I couldn't go bigger or smaller in size — and they just felt heavy and awkward.
 So when a friend recommended that I go to a specialty running shoe store, I shipped them back and off I went.

 From the moment I entered the store, I was greeted by a gentleman who was outfitted in neon running shoes and athletic wear — certainly looking the part, which I liked.
 I told him that I needed some new running shoes, explained my running style, and from there he measured my feet (who knew my right foot was a half size bigger than my left?!), looked at the height of my arches, and then had me walk around the store in my socks to see if I was overpronating (my foot rolls inward when I walk), or if I was supinating (it rolls outward instead).
+In total, he took down information about my foot type, normal running distance, past and current injuries, pronation, foot length, and instep height.

 He made some shoe suggestions and brought out a few pairs for me to try on.
 I liked the fact that he didn't push the flashy shoes with all the bells and whistles on me; instead, he showed me some styles that were reasonably priced (the same price as online!) and explained why he selected the ones he did.